mayurborkar/Internship-Energy-Efficiency/README.md

 4. Model Selection I    :  Tested all base models to check the base accuracy.

-5. Model Selection II   :  Performed Hyperparameter tuning using gridsearchCV and randomizedSearchCV.
+5. Model Selection II   :  Performed Hyperparameter tuning using gridsearchCV.

 6. Pickle File          :  Selected model as per best accuracy and created pickle file using joblib .